zoeyahmi/To-do-list-Javascript/README.md

 ## Features
 - Add tasks: Enter a task in the input field and press enter or click on the add button to add to todo list.
 - Edit tasks: Click on the edit button next to the task to edit its content.
-- Delete task: Clck on the delete button next to task to remove it from the list.
+- Delete tasks: Click on the delete button next to task to remove it from the list.
 - Mark tasks as complete: Check the checkbox next to a task to mark it as completed.

 ## Screenshot